For Today I Am a Boy: Reception

 For Today I Am a Boy received several accolades and critical praise.
 The book was a finalist for the PEN/Hemingway Award and winner of the Edmund White Award.
 It was also a New York Times Book Review Editors' Choice and was longlisted for Canada Reads.
+Additionally, it was a finalist for the 2015 Lambda Literary Award for Transgender Fiction.

 The Globe and Mail praised Fu's depth of character development for minor characters, writing "Fu’s eye for the tribulations of the jocular bully, Chef, and other supporting characters is perhaps her greatest strength."
 She also received praise for her care in telling the story of an immigrant family with a transgender child.
 The National Post writes, "In lesser hands, For Today I Am a Boy could easily veer into the didactic, a catalogue of Valuable Lessons and thinly veiled disdain for old ways of gender, of culture, of family.
 But it’s not.
 It’s just that everything is hard for everyone through the entire book, in a way that is somehow not exhausting but fascinating."